Indonesia: Sulawesi - July 2010

 The graves are dug in the rocks or in the cliffs.
 Or we put the coffins in natural caves.
 The highest possible.
 In some sites, such as those of Lemo or Londa, one can also see tau-tau, the statues representing the deceased.
 They watch the visitors from the top of their stone balcony.

-In Ket'e Kesu, a traditional village near Rantepao, there is a funeral site with ancient tombs suspended.
-Worn away by weather and humidity, some wooden coffins have been unhooked.
+In Ket'e Kesu, a traditional village near Rantepao, there is a burial site with ancient hanging graves.
+Eaten away by time and humidity, some of the wooden coffins have come loose.

-They now lie on the ground, offering the bones of the deceased for viewing.
-Indonesian tourists, who love to take each other's pictures, smile at the lens in front of the skulls.
-We even take the opportunity to make a group portrait with the French tourist!
-Yes, the relationship of Indonesians to the photo-souvenir is really particular ...
+They now lie on the ground, offering the bones of the deceased to the eyes.
+The Indonesian tourists, who love to take each other's picture, smile at the lens in front of the skulls.
+We even take advantage of it to make a group portrait with the French tourist of passage!
+Yes, the report of the Indonesians to the photo-souvenir is really particular...

 Nothing morbid or sinister about it.
 At least, that's how I felt.
 The burial sites around Rantepao are part of the landscape.
-They are not sad, enclosed places like our cemeteries.
+They are not sad and closed places like our cemeteries.
 At the bend of a road, a path, at the entrance of a village, in the middle of a rice field, one can come across a big round rock, pierced with graves.
 Some are decorated with a buffalo head, the Christian cross, topped with a tongkonan roof.

-This is how.
+This is the way it is.
 Death is not hidden.
-She is part of life.
+It is part of life.

 Return

-My first day in Toraja country, with this spectacular funeral ceremony, followed by a visit to the sites of Ket'e Kesu and Londa, is very similar to the one I experienced three years ago.
-A "classic" of the sightseeing tours.
+My first day in Toraja country, with this spectacular funeral ceremony, then the visit of the sites of Ket'e Kesu and Londa, is very similar to the one I had experienced three years ago.
+A "classic" of the tourist circuits.

-But I like this feeling of "déjà vu".
-Coming back, rediscovering, reliving...
-Coming back to places I loved is also part of the joys of travel.
-It's a bit like going back to the thread of the previous journey.
+But I like this feeling of "déjà-vu".
+To see again, to rediscover, to relive...
+To come back to places that I loved is also part of the joys of travel.
+It's a bit like picking up the thread of the previous journey.

-The visit of the sites is only a pretext to discover the surroundings.
-The walk in itself, in the middle of rice fields, is enough for my happiness.
-It's sunny in the early morning and I tell myself that I would not like to be in the place of these little laborious figures that I see bent in the mud rice paddy, in full sun.
+The visit of the sites is finally only a pretext to discover the surroundings.
+The walk in itself, in the middle of the rice fields, is enough to make me happy.
+The sun is shining brightly in the early morning and I think to myself that I would not like to be in the place of these small laborious silhouettes that I see bent in the mud of the rice fields, in the middle of the heat wave.

-Along the road, the peasants win the rice or spread it on tarpaulins to dry it.
-People greet us cheerfully, others look at us with astonished eyes, children make fun of us ...
+Along the road, the peasants winnow the rice or spread it on tarpaulins to dry it.
+People greet us happily, others contemplate us with astonished eyes, children make fun of us...

 I was right to come back.
-It's so beautiful.
+It is so beautiful!

 🙄